Mylliah/holbertonschool-shell/basics/README.md

 	command used to write a script that copies all the HTML files from the current working directory to an other directory : cp -un *.html /root/holbertonschool-shell

+###---- Task 15 :

+	command used to write a script that moves all files beginning with uppercase letter to the directory : mv [A-Z]* /tmp/u

+###---- Task 16 :

+	command used to write a script that cleans all files with the caracter ~ :